btcpimp/stox-bc-wallet/README.md

 ```
 To monitor activemq: [Apache ActiveMQ Console](http://localhost:8161)

 ## Test
-To run all unit
+To run all unit test
 ```
-lerna run test
+npm run test
 ```

 To run all integration tests in one container, first build the base image and then run: